kyle0r/recursive-downloader/README.md

 # Side quest?
 I would consider the code and code docs in this repo to be a fairly holistic capture of how to write a basic web spider using `CasperJS`.
 The knowledge and experience gained over the years of development could be consumed and applied to speed up similar or forked projects.
 Sharing this knowledge was one of my motivations for publishing the project.

-In particular, if you study the code docs in `spider.js`, you should be in a strong position to understand `CasperJS`, what it can do from a website navigation perspective, and its limitations.
+In particular, if you study the code docs in `spider.js` [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/bin/spider.js), you should be in a strong position to understand `CasperJS`, what it can do from a website navigation perspective, and its limitations.
 There is extensive documentation on how I achieved the recursive behaviour with `CasperJS`.
 It was challenging at first because of the async nature of some of the `CasperJS` functions.
 Overall, there is a considerable amount of links and citations to reference documentation and examples.

-The knowledge captured in `/docs/NOTES.txt` should also provide some useful insights and cover some of the challenges I faced and how I overcame them, in particular how I kept the utility running through numerous Linux distro upgrades over the years.
+The knowledge captured in `/docs/NOTES.txt` [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/docs/NOTES.txt) should also provide some useful insights and cover some of the challenges I faced and how I overcame them, in particular how I kept the utility running through numerous Linux distro upgrades over the years.

-I wish you fun and happy coding.
-Feel free to ping me if you embark on your own spidery coding adventures.
+Have fun and happy coding.
+Feel free to ping me if you have any spidery coding adventures of your own.

 # License
 Released under MIT License.
-See the LICENSE file for complete details.
+See the LICENSE file for complete details. [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/LICENSE)
 ## Disclaimer
 Per the license:
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR